How & When to Use Veterinary Telemedicine

 • Continuity of Care: Vetli facilitates seamless communication and coordination with your traditional veterinary clinic to ensure continuity of care for your pets.

-• Safety for pets: We as veterinarians took an oath to make animal welfare our top priority as professionals.
 There has been debate about the safety of using telemedicine for pets due to the absence of a hands-on physical examination.
 Based on regions such Canada, where telemedicine is now a natural part of the pet healthcare system, the Chief Veterinary Officer has yet to receive a single complaint from a veterinary client about an adverse outcome resulting from telemedicine or the creation of the virtual VCPR (veterinary-client-patient relationship).
 The same holds in U.S. states that permit a virtual VCPR and those that temporarily relaxed regulations during the pandemic.
 These real-world examples are testaments to veterinarians using telemedicine and the virtual VCPR and their ability to make sound professional judgments, including when telemedicine is appropriate for patients and when a virtual VCPR is applicable.

 By addressing these concerns, telemedicine empowers pet owners to take proactive steps in managing their pets' health and well-being, ultimately improving outcomes for pets and their human companions.